-Infants should get their first dose of hepatitis B vaccine at birth and will usually complete the series at 6 months of age.
+Infants should get their first dose of hepatitis B vaccine at birth and will usually complete the series at 6-18 months of age.
+The birth dose of hepatitis B vaccine is an important part of preventing long-term illness in infants and the spread of hepatitis B in the United States.

-All children and adolescents younger than 19 years of age who have not yet gotten the vaccine should also be vaccinated.
+Children and adolescents younger than 19 years of age who have not yet gotten the vaccine should be vaccinated.